-- The process is concerned with understanding the likelihood that a risk will arise and the potential consequences if an accident or incident should occur. - Risks may be categorised as: - Intolerable.
+- Understanding the likelihood that a risk will arise and the potential consequences if an accident or incident should occur. - Risks may be categorised as: - Intolerable.
 Must never arise or result in an accident - As low as reasonably practical(ALARP).
 Must minimise the possibility of risk given cost and schedule constraints - Acceptable.
 The consequences of the risk are acceptable and no extra costs should be incurred to reduce hazard probability